KnutssonDevelopment/vCenter-Register-Owner-Alarm-Script/README.md

 The script can be placed almost anywhere on your vCenter Appliance, but I recommend placing it in "/opt/scripts/alarmscripts"

+## Notes
+When deploying a VM from an OVF, there user deploying the VM is an estimation.
+There is not solid link between the OVF Import task done by the user, and the VM Deplyoment task done by the vpxd service.

 ## Prerequisites
 You need to create a user that has access to set custom attributes vCenter tree.
 Normally set in the top of the tree (On the vCenter object) You should create a custom role for this limit the users permissions as much as possible in case the account gets compromised.